Important Information

 Summary:

 The Iranian rial has collapsed due to sanctions, inflation, and unrest.
-Find out why its value dropped sharply in January 2026 and what it means for Iran
+Find out why its value dropped sharply in January 2026 and what it means for The currency of Iran has hit near-zero levels.
+Discover why the Iran currency crash happened, the risks as well as the factors driving the Rial collapse.

 What Happened to the Currency of Iran?

-The currency of Iran, the Iranian rial (IRR) has long been at the center of economic turbulence in Iran, but in recent years, its decline has reached alarming levels.
+The currency of Iran, the Iranian rial (IRR) has long been at the center of economic turbulence in Iran.
+However, its decline has reached alarming levels in recent years.
 While it hasn’t technically hit zero, the rial’s value is so close to it that it is increasingly regarded as functionally worthless.

 What Happened to the Currency of Iran? - Ultima Markets

-The impact of international sanctions cannot be overstated.
-Beginning with the 1979 revolution, and escalating after the U.S. left the nuclear deal in 2018, sanctions crippled Iran’s ability to export oil, access global markets, and stabilise its economy.
-The loss of foreign revenue triggered inflation and caused the rial to plummet.
+The Iran currency crash is largely driven by decades of international sanctions.
+Starting with the 1979 revolution, and escalating after the U.S. left the nuclear deal in 2018, sanctions crippled Iran’s ability to export oil, access global markets, and stabilize its economy.
+These sanctions have put significant pressure on the rial, causing inflation to skyrocket and triggering a currency collapse.

 Inflation and Mismanagement